 The Dream Astrograph with 3" coma corrector is on the left of the teal colored "football."
 The smaller box is 20 microns square and the larger, outer box is 100 microns square.

 The diagram above illustrates the optical quality at 22.211mm off-axis for both optical designs.
-This location equates to the corners of a 36mm/1.5" CCD chip (like a KAI-11000: 24.7mm X 36mm).
+This location would be the extreme outer corners of a 24mm x 36mm CCD chip.

 Click on the graphic to see an enlarged version.

 The spot diagrams were both based on 16" telescopes.
-The f8.4 RC with a f3 primary and 14" of back focus.
+The f8.4 R-C with a f3 primary and 14" of back focus.
 The Dream Astrograph with a f3.5 primary.

 Click here to see the performance of the 1.8x Corrected Barlow.